MKAbdElrahman/JuliaTEX/README.md

 # JuliaTEX
-Some source files I use when I need to typeset Julia in Latex documents.

 ## Introduction
 I've been searching for how to typeset  Julia in TEX files, the problem is that package  Minted doesn't work for custom defined Julia types.
 I found this lexer solution on the Web.
 ## Steps